Published March 23, 2020 Written by Testing.com Editorial Staff

 Pivot, which is located in Prism Health, provides free on-site HIV and full-panel STD screenings to the LGBTQAI+ community.
 STDs that clients are screened for include chlamydia, gonorrhea, and syphilis.
 Those who test positive for an STD are referred to the Multnomah County STD Clinic or Prism Health Belmont for treatment.
 HIV-positive clients can also receive PrEP at this location.
 The clinic is open on Tuesdays, Wednesdays, Thursdays, and Saturdays, and clients are seen on a walk-in basis.

-CAP is the region’s largest community-based provider of HIV services and has been serving the community for over three decades.
+CAP is the region’s largest community-based provider of HIV services and has been serving the communities or Oregon and SW Washington for over three decades.
 It provides an array of services, including housing, medical case management, primary care, mental health insurance, and screening for STDs and HIV.
 STDs that the organization screens for include HIV, syphilis, chlamydia, and gonorrhea.
 While its offerings are oriented towards those in the LGBTQAI+ community, anyone can receive services.
 All testing is confidential and free, and services are provided on a walk-in basis.
 Those who test positive for an STD are referred to a local health care provider for treatment.

 NW Portland Urgent Care is a walk-in clinic that provides affordable on-site lab services, primary care, annual wellness exams, vaccines, and STD testing.
 Clients may choose to be tested for just one STD, particularly if they have certain symptoms or want to determine if an STD cleared after treatment, or they may choose to have a comprehensive panel done.
 Some STDs are tested through physical exams, and others are tested through blood or fluid samples.
 This clinic is located in the Uptown Shopping Center and is open seven days per week.

-Outside In is a nonprofit, community-based organization that focuses on making housing and health care services available to underserved populations, including people of color, those experiencing homelessness, and members of the LGBTQAI+ community.
-It operates a health clinic that serves adolescents and adults and provides routine primary care, disease management, and HIV/STD testing and treatment.
-Clients can book an appointment ahead of time or receive care on a walk-in basis.
-The clinic accepts most health insurance plans, and no one is turned away due to inability to pay.
+Outside In is a health care and social services nonprofit that seeks to remove barriers to mental, medical, and supportive programs for underserved populations, including people of color, those experiencing homelessness, and members of the LGBTQIA+ community.
+It operates two health clinics that serve adults and adolescents, providing routine primary care, disease prevention and management, and HIV/STD/HepC testing and treatment.
+Outside In is also offering COVID-19 vaccinations as well.
+Patients can book an appointment ahead of time or receive care on a walk-in basis.
+The clinic accepts most health insurance plans and has staff available to help patients sign up for the Oregon Health Plan.
+No one is turned away due to inability to pay.
 Adolescents aged 13-14 must be accompanied by a guardian.

 SE Portland Health Center is operated by Planned Parenthood and offers a range of health services, including birth control, HIV testing, gender-specific health care, and STD testing and treatment.
 STDs the clinic screens for include chlamydia, gonorrhea, syphilis, herpes, and HIV, and testing is performed via physical exam or blood or fluid sample.
 Staff members speak English and Spanish, and interpretation by telephone is available for other languages.
 The clinic accepts most insurance plans, and sliding fee schedules are available for self-pay clients.
 To schedule an appointment, clients can use the online booking tool or call the clinic during business hours.